HomeDocumentationRecipesChangelog

 To view the Power BI assets in Catalog, navigate to Catalog and select the BI Tools tab.

-The Power BI assets are listed and organized by Name, Type, Credential, Date, and Tags.
+The Power BI assets are listed and organized by Name, source Type, Credential, Date, and Tags.
 To view more information about each asset, click on the row to open the details panel.

 For more information, see About Data Catalog.

-View Power BI Assets in Lineage
+View Power BI Relationships in Lineage

 For more information, see About Data Lineage.